openshift-labs/cloud-native-katacoda/scenarios/microservice-nodejs/00-intro.md

-In this lab you will learn about Node.js and will deploy the Node.js and Angular-based web front+end for the CoolStore online shop which uses the API Gateway services you deployed in previous labs.
+In this scenario you will learn about Node.js and will deploy the Node.js and Angular-based web front+end for the CoolStore online shop which uses the API Gateway services you deployed in previous scenarios.

 ![API Gateway Pattern](https://raw.githubusercontent.com/openshift-roadshow/cloud-native-katacoda/master/assets/coolstore-arch.png)